zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 In this task, you will create the collections needed for your database migration, and increase each collections' throughput from the default 1,000 RUs to 2,500 RUs.
 This is done to avoid throttling during the migration, and reduce the time required to import data.

-#### Task to complete
+#### Tasks to complete

-- Add collections to the best-for-you-organics database Cosmos DB for plans, users, and orders with a throughput of 2500 RUs
+- Add collections to the best-for-you-organics database Cosmos DB for plans, users, and orders with a throughput of 2500 RUs.

 #### Exit criteria

-- You have all the required collections in the Cosmos DB database
+- You have all the required collections in the Cosmos DB database.

 ### Task 4: Import data to the API for MongoDB using mongoimport

 In this task, you will use `mongoimport.exe` to import data to your Cosmos DB account.

-#### Task to complete
+#### Tasks to complete

-- Export the data from your local MongoDB instance into JSON files using `mongoexport.exe`
+- Export the data from your local MongoDB instance into JSON files using `mongoexport.exe`.

-- Import the data into your Azure Cosmos DB account using `mongoimport.exe`
+- Import the data into your Azure Cosmos DB account using `mongoimport.exe`.

-- Stop your local MongoDB instance
+- Stop your local MongoDB instance.

 #### Exit criteria

-- The seed data from your local MongoDB is visible in your Cosmos DB instance, and is served up in the application page in a browser
+- The seed data from your local MongoDB is visible in your Cosmos DB instance, and is served up in the application page in a browser.
-- MongoDB is no longer running on your Lab VM
+- MongoDB is no longer running on your Lab VM.

 ### Task 5: Install Azure Cosmos DB extension for VS Code

 In this task, you will install the Azure Cosmos DB extension for VS Code, to take advantage of the integration with Azure Cosmos DB.
 This extension allows you to view and interact with your Cosmos DB databases, collections, and documents directly from VS Code.

-#### Task to complete
+#### Tasks to complete

-- Install the Azure Cosmos DB extension in VS Code
+- Install the Azure Cosmos DB extension in VS Code.

 #### Exit criteria

-- You can view the best-for-you-organics database and collections in VS Code
+- You can view the best-for-you-organics database and collections in VS Code.

 ### Task 6: Decrease collection throughput

 In this task, you will decrease the throughput on your collections.
 Azure Cosmos DB uses an hourly billing rate, so reducing the throughput after the data migration will help save costs.

-#### Task to complete
+#### Tasks to complete

-- Decrease the throughput for each collection in the best-for-you-organics database to 400 RUs
+- Decrease the throughput for each collection in the best-for-you-organics database to 400 RUs.

 #### Exit criteria

-- You have scaled down the throughput for each of your collections
+- You have scaled down the throughput for each of your collections.

 ## Exercise 3: Containerize the app